ThatGuyCodes605/pythonSnake/README.md

 # pythonSnake
 a simple snake game made in python with the tkinter library
 # linux/macos/windows instructions
-download and install python from https://www.python.org/downloads/
+for windows/macOS download and install python from https://www.python.org/downloads/

 or for debian linux distros install with: sudo apt install python3